JohnSnowLabs/johnsnowlabs/docs/en/benchmark.md

 ```

-**NOTES :**
+**NOTES:**

 + **3 different pipelines:**
-First pipeline with ChunkMapper, second with Sentence Entity Resolver and the third pipeline with ChunkMapper and Sentence Entity Resolver together.
+The first pipeline with ChunkMapper, the second with Sentence Entity Resolver, and the third pipeline with ChunkMapper and Sentence Entity Resolver together.

 + **4 different cluster configurations:**
-Driver and worker types were kept as same in all cluster configurations.
-Number of workers were increased gradually and set as 2, 4, 8, 10.
+Driver and worker types were kept the same in all cluster configurations.
+The number of workers were increased gradually and set as 2, 4, 8, 10.

 + **NER models were kept as same in all pipelines:** Pretrained `ner_posology_greedy` NER model was used in each pipeline.

 #### Benchmark Tables

 These  figures might differ based on the size of the mapper and resolver models.
 The larger the models, the higher the inference times.
-Depending the success rate of mappers (any chunk coming in caught by the mapper successfully), the combined mapper and resolver timing would be less than resolver-only timing.
+Depending on the success rate of mappers (any chunk coming in caught by the mapper successfully), the combined mapper and resolver timing would be less than resolver-only timing.

-If the resolver-only timing is equal or very close to the combined mapper and resolver timing, it means that mapper is not capable of catching/ mapping any chunk.
+If the resolver-only timing is equal to or very close to the combined mapper and resolver timing, it means that the mapper is not capable of catching/ mapping any chunk.
-In that case, try playing with various parameters in mapper or retrain/ augment the mapper.
+In that case, try playing with various parameters in the mapper or retrain/ augment the mapper.

 - Driver Name: Standard_DS3_v2
 - Driver Memory: 14GB